CookieHoodie/OsuBot/README.md

 # Debug
-If there's error showing '[NAME].dll is missing' during first launch, go to https://www.microsoft.com/en-my/download/details.aspx?id=48145 and download the x86 version (Visual c++ 2015 redistributable x86).
+If there's error showing "[NAME].dll is missing" during first launch, go to https://www.microsoft.com/en-my/download/details.aspx?id=48145 and download the x86 version (Visual c++ 2015 redistributable x86).

 If you messed up any settings, delete the config.txt created in the same directory with the OsuBot.exe and restart the bot.